Review : ErgoGenesis "BodyBilt"

 J Mech (chair mechanics) was also ONLY available with an ESD model.
 There are other chair mechanic types available for other models.

 Neat part with these chairs is the modular design (for the most part).
-If you need a new seat, back or armrests, you can actually order these parts and should be easy for the consumer to install or change out (this may not be in all cases of course) ?
-However we dont know what pricing would be involved either for parts like the entire replacement seat ?
+If you need a new seat, back or armrests, you can actually order these parts (however at extremely high prices) and should be easy for the consumer to install or change out (this may not be in all cases of course) ?
+However we don’t know what pricing would be involved either for parts like the entire replacement seat ?
 Will a replacement seat cost half the price of a new chair ?
-UPDATE : Cost of a new SEAT (at the time this was report was typed) is $ 250.
+UPDATE : Cost of a new SEAT (at the time this update was added in 2011) is $ 250.
 USD , NOT including shipping and handling.

 "The deeply contoured seat gives for passive weight distribution via surface contact.
 This also encourages proper-seated posture and cushions the high-pressure points that lead to discomfort on flat seat designs."

 Now in my view if this highly contoured (maximum) # 2 deep seat really does help with total seat pressure could be greatly argued ?
 I feel "thigh" pressure in the process no matter how much I adjust it.
 Proper seat height is important too.
-If its too low the butt area suffers , too high any your thighs suffer even worse.
+If it’s too low the butt area suffers , too high any your thighs suffer even worse.
 These are basic chair adjustments of course.
 Also ones butt needs to be properly in the seat.
 It too forward is no good either (or too far back).
+Without a "seat slider" adjustment with this ESD model (it's not an option) along with the #2 seat, it sort of locks you into place anyway.

 One has to keep